What is VoteBuilder?

 Any Democratic Candidate running for office in Delaware with an active campaign committee may purchase VoteBuilder access.
 The cost of Votebuilder will vary depending on the level of office (Statewide, County/Citywide, State Senate/County Council, State House/City Council).
 Campaigns can purchase VoteBuilder access by completing the Voterfile Memo and Contract 2019 & 2020 found at the bottom of this webpage.

-Representative District Committees are provided with Votebuilder access to assist with their party building duties.
+Representative District Committees are provided with VoteBuilder access to assist with their party-building duties.
 RD access is intended to supplement individual campaign access, not supplant it.
-For committee members to gain access to Votebuilder, they need to have approval from their committee chair.
+For committee members to gain access to Votebuilder, they need approval from their committee chair.